International Tiger Day 2020

 Caspian Tiger (Panthera tigris virgate)

-Also known as Hyrcanian tiger or Turan tiger, the Caspian Tiger has been EXTINCT since the 1970’s.
+Also known as the Hyrcanian tiger or Turan tiger, the Caspian Tiger has been EXTINCT since the 1970s.
 Previously found in forests and riverine corridors of west Turkey, southern Iran, Central Asia, and parts of China.

-Golden Tigers as with the white tiger these tigers are also a result of inbreeding and suffer the same birth defects.
+Golden Tigers, as with the white tiger, are also a result of inbreeding and suffer the same congenital disabilities.

 Tigers are solitary animals, apart from when a female is raising cubs.
 Tigers are solo hunters and stalk their prey primarily by sight and sound rather than smell.
 They can eat more than 36 kg of meat at a meal.
-Tigers can give birth to 2-4 cubs every 2 years which remain with their mother for around 2 years.
-Sadly 50% of all cubs do not survive more than 2 years.
+Tigers can give birth to 2-4 cubs every two years, remaining with their mother for around two years.
+Sadly 50% of all cubs do not survive more than two years.
 Life expectancy for tigers in the wild is up to 20 years.

 Humans are responsible for the declining tiger numbers.
-Poaching and illegal wildlife trade used for traditional Chinese medicines.
-Hunting and poaching for rugs, and trophies.
-Habitat loss due to deforestation, to make more land available for population growth, agriculture, and industries.
-Climate change, diseases (Feline Panleucopania, tuberculosis).
+Poaching and illegal wildlife trade used for traditional Chinese medicines—hunting and poaching for rugs and trophies.
+Habitat loss due to deforestation makes more land available for population growth, agriculture, and industries: climate change, diseases (Feline Panleucopania, tuberculosis).
 Human-animal conflict, lack of protection infrastructure, increased tourism.
-Due to declining habitats tigers are living in closer proximity to humans and preying on livestock which results in farmers killing the tigers.
+Due to declining habitats, tigers live closer to humans and prey on livestock, resulting in farmers killing the tigers.